Welcome to today's edition of the Rush 24-7 podcast.

 We should have always suspected a lie.

-Because she is lagging behind Barack Obama, but she's not out of money.
+The whole thing was a ruse to gin up fundraising because she is lagging behind Barack Obama, but she's not out of money.

-The whole thing was a flat-out lie.
+The whole thing was a flat-out lie from top to bottom.

-They are going to rely on the the hatred and the loathing for Mrs. Clinton, the fear of Mrs. Clinton to rally Republicans and conservatives to vote against her.
+They are going to rely on the hatred and the loathing for Mrs. Clinton, the fear of Mrs. Clinton to rally Republicans and conservatives to vote against her.

-Keep her in it so we can win it.
+Even came up with a slogan, keep her in it so we can win it.

 And I was thinking very seriously about actually doing this on the air here.